kristapsdz/rpki-client/README.md

   conversion from the `ASN1_INTEGER` values, as the standard way of extracting via a `long` will truncate.
 - it's not clear how OpenSSL will handle the 32-bit time expiration

+In general, the use of `ASN1_INTEGER_get` needs to be audited to make sure that the possible numbers don't exceed `long`.
+Ideally, these should not be used at all and the native `ASN1_INTEGER` type retained.